wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 })
 ```

-The `sessionKit` variable is now a ready to use instance of the kit and the user interface has been injected as [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) in the app.
+The `sessionKit` variable is now a ready-to-use instance of the kit, and the user interface has been injected as [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) in the app.
 From here the `sessionKit` variable should be made available to the rest of the application so that other elements, such as the "login" or "logout" buttons, can trigger methods on it.

 > **Note**: If you are establishing the Session Kit and Web Renderer after the `DOMContentLoaded` event has already fired, you may need to manually call `webRenderer.appendDialogElement()` during the "on mount" event in the framework you are using.

 ## Creating a `Session`

-The recommended next step in setting up the application is to add some sort of "login" or "sign-in" element to the application.
+The recommended next step in setting up the application is to add some sort of "login" or "sign-in" element.
 The `SessionKit` instance created in the previous step provides a `login()` method which can be called to initiate the creation of a new `Session`.

 ```ts
 const { session } = await sessionKit.login()
 ```

 This method is an asynchronous call that requests the `UserInterface` to perform the login flow and return a `LoginResult` that contains an instance of a `Session`.
-The Session Kit itself with the plugins that were included will handle the interaction with the user and collect the information required to establish a session.
+The Session Kit itself with the plugins that were included will handle the interaction with the user and collect the information required to establish a Session.

 The most basic example of how the `login()` method can be used consists of 3 concepts:

-- Calling and awaiting the `sessionKit.login()` method
+- Calling and awaiting the `sessionKit.login()` method.
-- Getting the `session` from the `LoginResponse`
+- Getting the `Session` from the `LoginResponse`.
-- Placing the `session` somewhere in the application state
+- Placing the `Session` somewhere in the application state.

 Then bind this function to the login element in your application.
-This in a pure HTML context would be:
+In a pure HTML context, this would be:

 ```html
 <script>